andyLaurito92/books-summaries/cracking-coding-interview/chapter4-trees-and-graphs/trees-and-graphs.md

 better to work on edges or on vertices (Example: Think of a sparse graph, where sparse graph means a graph where the number of edges is way smaller than the number of vertices)

+*Concepts:*
+- out degree -> number of edges that go out of the vertex (|Aj-(v)|)
+- in degree -> number of edges that come in the vertex (|Aj+(v)|)
+- adjacency list out (Aj-(v)) -> { w belong V / (v, w) belong E }
+- adjacency list in (Aj+(v)) -> { w belong V / (w, v) belong E }
+- Sum(u belong V) deg+(u) = The sum of all out degrees of all my vertices = {
+- 2|E| if undirected graph
+- |E| if directed graph
+}
+- Level set = Lk = {v belong V / d(s, v) = k} # this is, all vertices that are at their shortest distance k of v

+Why do we care about the above concepts?
+Because in our graph algorithms we usually iterate over: 1) the out degree of a vertex, or 2) The edges that go into a vertex, and so on

+## Graph representation

+One that I didn't mention above is the edge list.
+Not so useful, but okay, it exists

+## Model graph problems regarding paths

+1. Single pair reachability, (G, s, t): Is there a path between s and t?
+2. Shortest path, (G, s, t): What is the shortest path between s and t?
+3. Single source shorest path, (G, s): Give me all the shortest path between s and all v belong V

+*Notes*
+1. Shortest path is a tree, cycles don't make sense :)
+2. We need O(V) space to store the shortest path tree.
+This is, per each node, store the previous edge that belongs to the shortest path
+3. Shortest path property is greedy.
+This means, in every step taking the smallest edge is the best global option

+Another note: if 1 edge is added to the graph, then ALL the shortest paths need to be recalculated :)